 - In editorially curated selections and personalized recommendations on the Today, Games, and Apps tabs.

 You can promote your in-app events using email, advertising, social media, and more to create additional awareness and engagement.
-Be sure to include a link to your event’s details page so customers can learn more and download your app or game if they haven’t already.
+Be sure to include a link to your event’s details page so people can learn more and download your app or game if they haven’t already.

 Configuring in App Store Connect

-Event badge: Select the badge that best fits the type of event you’re offering to display above the title on the in-app event card and event details page.
+Select the badge that best fits the type of event you’re offering to display above the title on the in-app event card and event details page.

 - Challenge: Activities encouraging the user to achieve a goal before the event ends — for example, a fitness challenge in a workout app or beating a certain number of levels in a game.